top of page

 Iceland

-63–66°N · October – March · Ice caves · Geothermal · Remote darkness
+63–66°N · October to March · Ice caves · Geothermal · Remote darkness

 Halldór’s homeland.
 The physics are honest here.

 Iceland sits at the southern edge of the auroral oval.
-On strong KP nights — KP 4 and above — displays are visible and frequently dramatic.
+On strong KP nights (KP 4 and above), displays are visible and frequently dramatic.
 The variable is cloud cover, which Iceland has more of than Norway or northern Sweden.
 We plan around this with contingency nights and remote positioning away from any settlement.

-What Iceland offers that no other destination matches is the combination of aurora with glacier ice caves — accessible only November through March when cold temperatures stabilise the glacier.
+What Iceland offers that no other destination matches is the combination of aurora with glacier ice caves.
+Accessible only November through March when cold temperatures stabilise the glacier.

 Iceland winter